dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 ### Advanced: validating tokens with file context

-For some cases, we need to validate some token with file context.
+For some cases, we need to validate some tokens with file context.

 For example, we want each topic has one title (i.e. h1 write by markdown syntax, e.g. `# <title>`).
 But you cannot count them in @Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidator, it is shared by all files, and it will be never hit when there is no heading.